-Step 4.
-Consider deflagration hazard in the part or sub-part under consideration.
+Step 7: Determine whether conditions exist for a dust deflagration in the part or sub-part under consideration.

-The potential for a dust deflagration should be based on the potential for all necessary and sufficient conditions for a deflagration to exist concurrently at the point of consideration.
+The potential for a dust deflagration is based on the potential for all necessary and sufficient conditions for a deflagration to exist concurrently at the point of consideration.
 They are: